 Persistent failure to bring correct equipment will result in sanctions being applied to a student.

-Staff will give a warning on the first occasion and a sanction on the second and subsequent occasions.
+Staff will give a warning on the first occasion and subsequent occasions must be noted on SIMs so that this can be monitored by PUPIL PROGRESS LEADERs/SLT.
 Pupils who arrive with inappropriate bags will have them confiscated and replaced with a bag for loan for the day.